SkylineCommunications/dataminer-docs/connector-help/connector_help/UPCOM Technologies UC-IRD+.md

 This page contains a table of all the traps received from the UC-IRD+.
 By default, only the last 100 traps are saved, and older traps are cleared.

 Click the **Auto Clear** button to change the **Auto Clear settings**.
-You can set traps to be cleared automatically after X days by changing the **Auto Clear Method** to *Max Duration*on the **Auto Clear** subpage.
+You can set traps to be cleared automatically after X days by changing the **Auto Clear Method** to *Max Duration* on the **Auto Clear** subpage.
 Choosing *Both* enables both the **Traps Max Duration** and the **Traps Max Number** values.

 ### Web Interface

-This page contains an embedded web browser directed to the IP addressof the UC-IRD+.
+This page contains an embedded web browser directed to the IP address of the UC-IRD+.
 Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.